Dr Anastassia Angelopoulou

 3) B.Sc.
 (Honours) Games Design degree at the Leeds Beckett University

-I teach a range of undergraduate and postgraduate modules with emphasis on 3D Graphics Programming (OpenGL), Pervasive Media and Mathematics for Games and Computing.
+I teach a range of undergraduate and postgraduate modules with emphasis on 3D Graphics Programming, Mathematics for Games and Computing and Image Processing.

 BCS Student Awards: In 2011, my final year project student (Bharat Reddy) won, from the BCS West London Branch, the award for the Best Final Year Project with the title "Virtual Reality Natural User Interfaces: Enabling Modification of Objects in 3D Virtual Space".